 I am an archaeologist with two principal fields of interest, the study of the early Middle Ages in Europe and beyond (c.
 AD 400–1100), and the archaeometric and experimental analysis of pottery from various geographical and chronological backgrounds.

-- Member of the Arts and Humanities Research Council (AHRC) Peer Review College, United Kingdom (appointed for a second term of three years from January 2018)
+- Member of the Arts and Humanities Research Council (AHRC) Peer Review College, United Kingdom (since 2014)

-- Reviewer/selection panel member for the European Commission, the Irish Research Council, the Fulbright Commission, the Czech, Polish, and Hungarian Science Funds, the Austrian Academy of Sciences, the Academy of Sciences of the Czech Republic, the Central European University, and the German-Israeli Foundation for Scientific Research and Development
+- Reviewer/selection panel member for the European Commission; the German Science Fund (DFG); the Irish Research Council; the Fulbright Commission; the REF equivalent of the Czech Republic; the Czech, Polish, and Hungarian Science Funds; the Austrian Academy of Sciences; the Academy of Sciences of the Czech Republic; the Central European University; and the German-Israeli Foundation for Scientific Research and Development

-- Reviewer for the publishing houses Brill, Routledge, Equinox, Medieval Institute Publications/Arc Humanities Press, and BAR Publishing, as well as the journals Antiquity, Archaeometry, Medieval Archaeology, STAR: Science & Technology of Archaeological Research, Archaeologia Austriaca, and Acta Archaeologica Carpathica
+- Reviewer for the publishing houses Brill; Routledge; Equinox; Palgrave Macmillan; Medieval Institute Publications/Arc Humanities Press; and BAR Publishing; as well as the journals Antiquity; Archaeometry; Medieval Archaeology; STAR: Science & Technology of Archaeological Research; Archaeologia Austriaca; and Acta Archaeologica Carpathica

 - Christie, N., Herold, H. (eds.), Fortified Settlements in Early Medieval Europe: Defended Communities of the 8th–10th Centuries, Oxford: Oxbow, 2016.

 My research focuses on two main topics